Foundation Stock Service

 These giant dogs are somewhat aloof to strangers and other animals, therefore it’d be best if you didn’t already own another dog or aren’t planning on getting another one.
 Similarly, they can get easily irritated by small children and very much prefer a calm and quiet environment.

-With that being said, don't underestimate the amount of affection a Spanish Mastiff has to give.
-These incredibly loyal and wise dogs simply don't like to share their owner's attention and are probably best suited for a childless couple or a single person with a large property.
+With that being said, don’t underestimate the amount of affection a Spanish Mastiff has to give.
+These incredibly loyal and wise dogs simply don’t like to share their owner’s attention and are probably best suited for a child-less couple or a single person with a large property.

-The Spanish Mastiff has a dense, short-haired coat that requires weekly brushing and sheds about twice a year during the shedding season in the spring and fall.
+The Spanish Mastiff has a dense, short-haired coat that requires weekly brushing and sheds about twice a year during shedding season in the spring and fall.

 An occasional bath to remove any debris and any smell is recommended.
 After this, make sure to pat (especially the skin folds around their necks) dry and ensure that they are clean to avoid infections.